JuggleWithTim/NordServer/README.md

 `run_server.sh` builds classpath from `../*.jar`, so it expects jars one directory above `NordServer/`.

-The game client is not included in this repo because I'm not yet sure if I'm allowed to publish it.
-It is the original NordGame client from back in the day with modifications to allow a custom server address.
+The Nord client needed to connect to the server can not be distributed through Github.
+But we're a helpful bunch of people in the [NordRevived Discord server](https://discord.gg/NkEUkvq6vh).

 ## Quick Start